-Jeff Hulsmeyer begins his seventh season as Florida State’s associate head coach in 2021.
+Jeff Hulsmeyer begins his eighth season as Florida State’s associate head coach in 2022.
 Among his primary day-to-day duties are the continued development of the Seminoles’ setters, recruiting and maintaining the communication flow with future student athletes as well as the institution of the training program for the team as prioritized by head coach Chris Poole.

 “I have personally known Jeff since he started coaching,” said head coach Chris Poole.
 “We both got into Division I Volleyball about the same time in the late 80’s.
 In fact, we coached against each other in the Sun Belt Conference.
 His teams were always exceptionally well prepared for matches.”